 Let the nacho cheese dip cool before storing it in an air tight container and placing it in the fridge.

-Add the nacho cheese to a small saucepan and add 2-3 tablespoons of water and heat the nacho cheese over low/medium heat until warm.
+Add the nacho cheese to a small saucepan and add 2-3 tablespoons of water or milk and heat the nacho cheese over low/medium heat until warm.

 Tips & Notes